The Rookery

 Rand McNally’s Bird’s Eye Views of Chicago, 1893

-The Rookery, designed by the late John W. Root, of Buruham & Root, stan Is at the southeast corner of La Salle and Adams streets.
+designed by the late John W. Root, of Burnham & Root, stands at the southeast corner of La Salle and Adams streets.
 Here, before and after the fire, was a water-tank or reservoir.
 The city moved on the lot with its own offices, and the Public Library occupied the circular tank.
 In another room were the tables of the night reporters for the daily press.
 Somebody in this latter room called the place the rookery because of its dilapidation.
 The name became popular and was adopted when the handsomest building of the times was erected on its site.
 The designer of this superb structure, by this triumph, even more than by his outline of the World’s Fair, supported his claim to merit; for, though the box like architecture of the Chicago “tall building” is here discarded, there is not the sacrifice of one foot of valuable spae.

 Beautifully rounded lines convey all needed effects of exterior elegance.
 The Rookery cost $1,500,000, and stands on what is still public domain, under long lease.
 It is in reality a hollow square, but its lower floor is entirely covered, thus cutting away the upward vista a feature of the Masonic Temple, the Boylan Insurance, the Chamber of Commerce, and the C. B. & Q. Building.
 But its lower floor, nevertheless, must be inspected, as it offers many suggestions of its author’s originality.
 On a mosaic pavement, after passing walls of Carrara marble, the visitor stands before a staircase, and around him is a miniature city of shops and booths.
-Here he has a veritable arcade for bad weather, with news-stand, barber-shop, telegraph-offices, and cafe”.
+Here he has a veritable arcade for bad weather, with news-stand, barber-shop, telegraph-offices, and cafe.
 All the stores open into this quadrangular court, and three systems of elevators start from this floor, here being first adopted the “through elevator,” which makes no stop at lower stories.
 Two letter-carriers are constantly employed in attending to the mail of Ihis building, which contains 600 rooms.
 Burnham & Root established their own offices on the upper floor, and founded their financial reputation on the instant success of the joint-stock company which promoted the construction of the building.
 In the year 1884, when it was erected, the cyclopean style of architecture was still predominant, and the early stories, in syenilic granite, are examples of enduring solidity.
 The walls are deep all the way up, eleven stories, for it had not then been learned that steel construction is not only less cumbrous, but perfectly safe.

 Chicago Tribune, August 1, 1905